BirthdayResearch/quantum/README.md

 This follows the [proxy pattern](https://blog.openzeppelin.com/proxy-patterns/), with the behaviour being inherited from `OpenZeppelin` proxy contracts.

-`BridgeV1` can be deployed with the command `npx hardhat run --network goerli ./scripts/deployBridgeImplementation.ts`
+`BridgeV1` can be deployed with the command `npx hardhat run --network sepolia ./scripts/deployBridgeImplementation.ts`

-`BridgeProxy` can be deployed with `npx hardhat run --network goerli ./scripts/deployBridgeProxy.ts`
+`BridgeProxy` can be deployed with `npx hardhat run --network sepolia ./scripts/deployBridgeProxy.ts`

 Before running the above command, following `vars` need to be addressed:
 `ADMIN_ADDRESS`, `OPERATIONAL_ADDRESS`, `RELAYER_ADDRESS`, `TRANSACTION_FEE` & `BRIDGE_IMPLEMENTATION_ADDRESS` aka `BridgeV1` contract address.

-## Mint and Approve on Goerli Testnet

-To Mint the test tokens and Approve the Bridge Contract devs will have to run a command `npx hardhat run --network goerli ./scripts/mintTestToken.ts` in smartContract directory.
-Script will mint `100_000` tokens.

 ## Mainnet Addresses